-Let $N_0$ be a minimal normal subgroup of $G$ such that $N_0\leq K$.
-If $N_0$ induces $N_0$-blocks of size 5 or 2, then by Theorems \ref{q=5} and \ref{q=2}, $X$ has a Hamilton cycle, as desired.
-So in what follows, we assume that every minimal normal subgroup of $G$ contained in $K$ induces blocks of size 10.
-Without loss of generality, let $N_0$ be one of such minimal normal subgroups of $G$.
-Then $N_0\lg \tau \rg$ is transitive on $V(X)$, which implies that $G=N_0\lg \tau \rg$.
+Let $N_0$ be a minimal normal subgroup of $G$ contained in $K$.
+If $N_0$ induces $N_0$-blocks of size $5$ or $2$, then by Theorems \ref{q=5} and \ref{q=2}, $X$ admits a Hamilton cycle, as desired.
+Therefore, for the remainder of the argument, we assume that every minimal normal subgroup of $G$ contained in $K$ induces blocks of size 10.
+Without loss of generality, let $N_0$ be one such minimal normal subgroup of $G$.
+Then the group $N_0\lg \tau \rg$ is transitive on $V(X)$, which implies that $G = N_0\lg \tau \rg$.

-Suppose that $N_0$ is unfaithful on some $K$-orbits.
-By Lemma~\ref{unfaithful2}, $X$ has a Hamilton cycle.
-So in what follows, we assume that $N_0$ is faithful on each $K$-orbit.
-Then $N_0\lesssim \S_{10}$ and $N_0$ is simple and quasiprimitive on all $K$-orbits, followed from Proposition \ref{squarefree}.
+If $N_0$ is unfaithful on some $K$-orbit, then, by Lemma~\ref{unfaithful2}, $X$ admits a Hamilton cycle.
+Therefore, for the remainder of the argument, we assume that $N_0$ is faithful on each $K$-orbit.
+Then, by Proposition \ref{squarefree}, $N_0$ embeds into $S_{10}$ (i.e., $N_0 \lesssim S_{10}$) and is simple and quasiprimitive on all $K$-orbits.